lx-industries/rmcp-openapi/README.md

 ### MCP Client Connection

-The server exposes an SSE endpoint for MCP clients:
+The server exposes a StreamableHttp endpoint for MCP clients by default.

+If you enable the deprecated `transport-sse` feature, an SSE endpoint is also available:

 ```
 http://localhost:8080/sse